Baseball Star Passes Away at 67

 The 1987 campaign showcased Hall at his best, combining solid contact hitting with his trademark speed.
 His 33 stolen bases that season represented nearly half of his career total in the majors, demonstrating his impact when given regular playing time.

-Hall’s passing at 67 marks the loss of a player who, despite never achieving stardom, secured a permanent place in Braves franchise history through his 1987 cycle.
-His achievement remains a highlight in the team’s record books, a testament to a career defined by speed, determination and one unforgettable September evening in Atlanta.
+Hall’s passing at 67 marks the loss of a player who, despite never achieving stardom, secured a permanent place in the Braves franchise history through his 1987 cycle.
+His achievement remains a highlight in the team’s record books, a testament to a career defined by speed, determination, and one unforgettable September evening in Atlanta.